 - Twenty four (24) college credits or greater: cumulative GPA of 2.75 required

-- Less than twenty four (24) college credits earned and less than 3 years since High School graduation, the candidate will be evaluated based on his/her high school academic record.
+- Less than twenty four (24) college credits earned and less than 3 years since High School graduation, the candidate will be evaluated based on his/her high school and college academic record

 - If it has been greater than 3 years since High School graduation, the College may administer the Test of Essential Academic Skills (TEAS) exam in the subject areas of Reading, Math, Science and English.
 An acceptable score is classified as: Exemplary, Advanced, or Proficient.

-- Two professional references (e.g. employer, teacher, or one who can provide objective information)
+- Two professional references (e.g. employer, teacher, or anyone who can provide objective information)